 *Full attendance is required, but you may miss a few hours to attend lab meetings or other required appointments.

-Every morning will address goal setting and strategies for managing writing projects efficiently.
+Every morning we will address goal setting and productivity strategies for managing writing projects efficiently.
 Participants will have the opportunity to discuss how their work is going and

 share tips.
 We will provide coffee and bagels.